threeal/google-rank/README.md

 [![build status](https://img.shields.io/github/actions/workflow/status/threeal/google-rank/build.yaml?branch=main)](https://github.com/threeal/google-rank/actions/workflows/build.yaml)

-Google Rank is a tool that provides valuable insights into website visibility on [Google](https://www.google.com/) search results.
-Track and monitor your website's ranking for specific keywords to optimize online presence and reach a wider audience.
+Google Rank is a tool designed to provide valuable insights into website visibility on [Google](https://www.google.com/) search results.
+By tracking and monitoring your website's ranking for specific keywords, you can optimize your online presence and effectively reach a wider audience.

+Whether you're an SEO specialist, a digital marketer, or a website owner, Google Rank empowers you to enhance your website's performance in search engine rankings.
+With this tool, you can stay informed about your website's visibility, make data-driven decisions, and improve your overall online presence.

 ## Installation